arijitsadhu/picoThing/README.md

 Change `gdbTarget` in `.vscode/launch.json` to the debugger raspberry pi ip address

-## wifi
+## Wi-Fi
-Wifi can be configured in the build with the `WIFI_SSID` and `WIFI_PASSWORD` defines:
+Wi-Fi can be configured in the build with the `WIFI_SSID` and `WIFI_PASSWORD` defines:
 ```
 cmake -DCMAKE_BUILD_TYPE=Debug -DPICO_BOARD=pico_w -DWIFI_SSID=<my ssid> -DWIFI_PASSWORD=<my password> ..
 ```
 in vscode change `cmake.configureArgs` in `.vscose/launch.json`.

-When wifi is not found it will start as an wifi access point with unique name based on project name and mac address and direct to default page to configure wifi credentials.
+When Wi-Fi is not found it will start as an Wi-Fi access point with unique name based on project name and mac address and direct to default page to configure Wi-Fi credentials.

 Note that a wifi access point needs a DHCP and DNS server, unfortunately lwIP does not provide one but fortunately there is one in TinyUSB stack in the Pico C SDK.

-## webserver
+## web-server
 Using lwIP HTTPD with SSI, CGI and makefsdata serializer, files are placed in `fs` directory.

 When submitting the configuration on the page it is designed to set the the time and time-zone from the browser.
 Not normally recommended but is a seamless way to set the time.